spacetimeengineer/steamware/README.md

 ## **mt** : Mass Type
 Defaults to 'O' for open which is identical to the diagram above.
 'P' is protected which is hollow but covered; for this track-string acts like a pipe extension function.
-'F' is for filled and it is not hollow at all.
-In this case filled just means that open scad interprets a solid object. **WARNING:** The slicer may print at whatever density it wants.
+'F' is for filled/full and it is not hollow at all.
+In this case filled just means that open scad interprets a solid object. **WARNING:** The slicer may print at whatever density the user sets it at.

 ## **en** : Export Name

-**en** is the baseline-name for the files which will be generated without specifying the extensions.
+The **en** variable is the baseline-name for the files which will be generated without specifying the extensions.
 They will be placed inside a directory of the same name which will be written to the **export-directory** Any generated files will have this name plus whatever extension the file requires.
 If left blank, **en** defaults to unnamed_steamware_<n>.

-## **ep** : Export Path
+## **ed** : Export Directory

-**ep** is the path where the export will be writen too; <export_path>+'/'+<export_name> upon execution of **steamware.py**.
+The **ed** variable is the path where the export will be writen too; <export_path>+'/'+<export_name> upon execution of **steamware.py**.
 If left blank, **ep** defaults to the current path.

 ## Examples